 The size and shape of a plant’s pollen can dictate its allergenicity.
 So does its means of getting from one plant to another.
 Wind pollination requires light pollen – and lots of it – that can travel great distances.
 This is the troublesome kind because it is abundant, easily inhaled and likely to cause allergic reactions.

 Flowers that depend on bees, wasps, butterflies, moths and beetles for collection and dispersal of pollen tend to produce heavy, sticky grains that are somewhat airborne.
-A good rule is to avoid all wind-pollinated plants, unless there are female versions available.
+A good rule for an allergy-friendly garden is to avoid all wind-pollinated plants, unless there are female versions available.

 Head to plants with bigger, brighter blooms.
 “Go for flowers with bright colors and as many petals as possible,” says Ogren.
 The showier flowers tend to be insect pollinated, and the shape of the bloom will also play a part.
 If the pollen is buried deep inside the flower, it will be less likely to blow away on the wind and into your nose.
 Stalwart examples of low-pollen summer flowers include pansies, violets, hydrangeas, gladiolus and fuchsia, to name a few.